Table of Contents

 Eating at Canada’s Wonderland with a Baby or Toddler:

-If you are visiting Wonderland with a baby or toddler, you are allowed to bring in baby food and formula.
-This is just about the only outside food permitted in the park.
+You are allowed to bring in baby food and formula when visiting Wonderland with a baby or toddler.
+This is pretty much the only outside food permitted in the park.
 However, if you need or want to supplement what you’ve packed, there are lots of healthy (and not so healthy, because Wonderland) options available to purchase.

 Your best bet would be either the MarketPlace International Buffet, which offers a salad bar and a fresh fruit bar, and KidZville Snacks, which sells fresh fruit and fruit cups alongside its fast-food options.